-Contacting Dell
+Contacting Dell Technologies

-To contact Dell for sales, technical support, or customer service issues, see www.dell.com/contactdell.
+To contact Dell Technologies for sales, technical support, or customer service issues, see Contact Support at Dell Support Site.

-- (i) NOTE: Availability varies by country/region and product, and some services may not be available in your country/region. - NOTE: If you do not have an active Internet connection, you can find contact information about your purchase invoice, packing slip, bill, or Dell product catalog.
+- (i) NOTE: Availability of the services may vary depending on the country or region, and product. - NOTE: If you do not have an active Internet connection, you can find contact information about your purchase invoice, packing slip, bill, or Dell Technologies product catalog.